deepjavalibrary/djl-demo/apache-beam/ctr-prediction/README.md

 In this demo, we will show you how to run click-through rate (CTR) prediction on Ads Data at scale using [Apache Beam](https://beam.apache.org/) and [Deep Java Library](https://djl.ai)

-Utilizing Apache Beam, you can train you model once and deploy using different big data solutions([Flink](https://flink.apache.org/), [Spark](https://spark.apache.org/), and more) that suits your needs.
+Utilizing Apache Beam, you can train your model once and deploy using different big data solutions([Flink](https://flink.apache.org/), [Spark](https://spark.apache.org/), and more) that suits your needs.

 ## Train your model